webMethods Service Designer 10.7 Documentation

 Note: webMethods Service Designer requires Zulu Java 1.8.
 Archive files with and without Zulu Java are provided on the portal.
 If you want to use an archive without the JDK, ensure the JAVA_HOME variable is set to the Zulu JDK 1.8 location before you proceed.

-- Extract the downloaded Service Designer archive to a directory that does not include spaces in the name and click on the download license link to obtain the latest licenses which are valid until 30th April 2021.
+- Extract the downloaded Service Designer archive to a directory that does not include spaces in the name.

 - From the extracted folder run ServiceDesigner.exe to launch webMethods Service Designer.